ShellGibson/offsec-bible/useful-notes.md

 As one can see in the above.

 Else, if ttl=128 or greater, it's likely networking hardware such as a switch.
-And if ttl=63 or less, it's likely a linux machine.
+And if ttl=64 or less, it's likely a linux machine.

+**Though a lot of stuff runs GNU/Linux so don't automatically assume it's not networking hardware**